telerik/ajax-docs/controls/tooltip/radtooltipmanager/using-the-targetcontrols-collection.md

 ---
 title: Using the TargetControls Collection
-page_title: Using the TargetControls Collection | RadTooltip for ASP.NET AJAX Documentation
+page_title: Using the TargetControls Collection - RadTooltip
-description: Using the TargetControls Collection
+description: Check our Web Forms article about Using the TargetControls Collection.
 slug: tooltip/radtooltipmanager/using-the-targetcontrols-collection
 tags: using,the,targetcontrols,collection
 published: True